Ultimate Wheatland Real Estate Investing Guide for 2026

 Housing

-The rental property occupancy rate in Wheatland is .
-The entire state’s renter occupancy rate is .
-The corresponding percentage in the country overall is .
+The rate of properties that are occupied by renters in Wheatland is .
+The state's renter occupancy percentage is .
+Across the US, the rate of tenanted units is .

 Housing Quick Stats